Dave & Lisa Carroll

 The Carrolls have served as InFaith field staff since 2001.

 Dave has a Master of Ministry degree and a B.S. in Forest Management.
 He worked for twenty-eight years with the United States Forest Service.
 Lisa has an Associate degree in Forestry.
 They have five adult sons and one daughter in high school.
-Lisa home schooled their children for seven years, and is a cancer survivor.
+Lisa home-schooled their children for seven years, and she is a cancer survivor.